Archive for the ‘The Torn Tutu’ Category

 Thursday, September 6th, 2012

 Adam Barruch’s I Had Myself a True Love had my vote as the winner of the DanceNOW Challenge at Joe’s Pub.
 On September 5, Barruch’s competition was nine other choreographers.
 Just like a prime-time dance competition, the sold-out audience was invited to judge and pick a favorite.
-The challenge for the artists was to create a work in under five minutes for the tiny cabaret stage that makes, in the words of producer Sydney Skybetter, “a clear concise artistic statement.”
+The challenge for the artists was to create a work in under five minutes for the tiny cabaret stage which provides, in the words of producer Sydney Skybetter, “a clear concise artistic statement.”
 The odds were tipped toward Barruch.
 He was the only choreographer with two works on the program.
 Last year he was a DanceNOW winner.
-This year his new hyper-expressive solos to recorded music sung by Barbara Steisand opened and closed the hour-long evening at the smartly renovated Joe’s Pub.
+This year his new hyper-expressive solos to recorded music sung by Barbara Steisand opened and closed the hour-long evening.

 Seeing Dance (and Bullfights) in Spain